zwx109473/arrow/java/memory/memory-core/src/main/java/org/apache/arrow/memory/README.md

 |-+ ChildAllocator 2
 |-+ ChildAllocator 3
 | |
-| |-+ BufferLedger 1 ==> AllocationManager 1 (owning) ==> UDLE
+| |-+ BufferLedger 1 ==> MemoryChunkManager 1 (owning) ==> UDLE
 | | `- ArrowBuf 1
-| `-+ BufferLedger 2 ==> AllocationManager 2 (non-owning)==> UDLE
+| `-+ BufferLedger 2 ==> MemoryChunkManager 2 (non-owning)==> UDLE
 | 	`- ArrowBuf 2
 |
-|-+ BufferLedger 3 ==> AllocationManager 1 (non-owning)==> UDLE
+|-+ BufferLedger 3 ==> MemoryChunkManager 1 (non-owning)==> UDLE
 | ` - ArrowBuf 3
-|-+ BufferLedger 4 ==> AllocationManager 2 (owning) ==> UDLE
+|-+ BufferLedger 4 ==> MemoryChunkManager 2 (owning) ==> UDLE
   | - ArrowBuf 4
   | - ArrowBuf 5
   ` - ArrowBuf 6
 </pre>

 In this picture, a RootAllocator owns three ChildAllocators.
 The first ChildAllocator (ChildAllocator 1) owns a subsequent ChildAllocator.
-ChildAllocator has two BufferLedgers/AllocationManager references.
-Coincidentally, each of these AllocationManager's is also associated with the RootAllocator.
-In this case, one of the these AllocationManagers is owned by ChildAllocator 3 (AllocationManager 1) while the other AllocationManager (AllocationManager 2) is owned/accounted for by the RootAllocator.
+ChildAllocator has two BufferLedgers/MemoryChunkManager references.
+Coincidentally, each of these MemoryChunkManager's is also associated with the RootAllocator.
+In this case, one of the these MemoryChunkManagers is owned by ChildAllocator 3 (MemoryChunkManager 1) while the other MemoryChunkManager (MemoryChunkManager 2) is owned/accounted for by the RootAllocator.
 Note that in this scenario, ArrowBuf 1 is sharing the underlying memory as ArrowBuf 3.
 However the subset of that memory (e.g. through slicing) might be different.
 Also note that ArrowBuf 2 and ArrowBuf 4, 5 and 6 are also sharing the same underlying memory.
 Also note that ArrowBuf 4, 5 and 6 all share the same reference count and fate.

 ## Debugging Issues
 The Allocator object provides a useful set of tools to better understand the status of the allocator.
 If in `DEBUG` mode, the allocator and supporting classes will record additional debug tracking information to better track down memory leaks and issues.
 To enable DEBUG mode, either enable Java assertions with `-ea` or pass the following system property to the VM when starting `-Darrow.memory.debug.allocator=true`.
 The BufferAllocator also provides a `BufferAllocator.toVerboseString()` which can be used in DEBUG mode to get extensive stacktrace information and events associated with various Allocator behaviors.